Noisy96/snailCompiler/README.md

 # snailCompiler
-A lexical, syntaxic and semantique analyser for a hypothetical programming language called Snail
+A lexical, syntaxic and semantic analyser for a hypothetical programming language called Snail

 ## Programming language sample:
 ```javascript